BrickDatabase/documents/milestone_five.md

 ### Refactoring Layers

 #### Application Layer
 Only have to refactor the db.config.js file from changing MySQL to PostgreSQL.
 The queries I refactored for performance reasons are what allow minimal changes to the backend.
+Also installed package pg - a postgresql driver for Nodejs.

 ##### db.config.js